Favorite Book: Bird by Bird

 A lasting impact

 I started tutoring as a 7th grader and kept working with READ throughout the rest of middle school and high school, both after school and in the summers.
-I was also promoted to a leadership position, and that experience at READ gave me a leg up when I got to college.
+I was also promoted to a leadership position, and that experience at READ gave me a leg up when I got to college at NYU.
 I wanted to stay involved in early education, so I applied to the Jumpstart program and was immediately accepted to a leadership position there as well because I already had experience leading my peers through READ.